Research and collaboration support

 Online UK research and collaboration tools

-Konfer is a tool which uses “smart matching” technology to connect UK universities and businesses.
+Konfer is an online tool which uses “smart matching” technology to connect UK universities and businesses.

 You’ll find more information on financial and other support for business, including tax incentives, on our guide to incentives and funding.